THLO/map/README.md

 You can verify the integrity of the tarball by downloading `MD5_CHECKSUMS`, running `md5sum`, and comparing the computed hash against the hash in `MD5_CHECKSUMS`.

 Next, install `map` by simply invoking the installation script `install_tar`.
 Note that the installation requires super user rights.

+### Old Releases

+You can download tarballs of old releases by navigating to the website `https://github.com/THLO/map/tarball/[version number]`, where `[version number]` must be replaced by the desired version.
+The format is `v.X.Y.Z`, e.g., `v.1.0.0`.
+Note that these tarballs contain the entire project and therefore the hashes will not match the MD5 checksums in the file `MD5_CHECKSUMS` under `dist`.